wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.15.29 =
+Fixed a bugs in the Quarantine, added the highlight malicious code feature back to the Quarantine file viewer, added the ability to change the admin username, and improved the Brute-Force Protection.

 = 4.15.28 =
 Fixed a few bugs in the Core Files Check that was preventing it from fixing some unusual file modifications.